 For investment and taxation purposes, Indian citizens are classified based on their residential status as Resident Indians, Non-Resident Indians (NRIs) and Persons of Indian Origin (PIOs).
-Unlike other investment vehicles, mutual fund investments can be made by NRIs without any special approval from RBI or any other governing body.
+Unlike other investment vehicles, mutual fund investments can be made by NRIs without any special approval from the Reserve Bank of India (RBI) or any other governing body.
 These investments made by NRIs can be repatriable or non-repatriable in nature.

 Repatriable and Non-Repatriable Mutual Fund Investments

 When an Indian citizen or a Person of Indian origin residing in different country invests, the funds can be remitted from abroad or sourced from a local account.
-For all investments in mutual funds made through the money remitted from abroad, the redemption proceeds can be remitted back to the originating account (NRE or FCNR) and can be repatriated.
-Such investments are called Repatriable investments.
+All mutual fund investments made through foreign sources, the redemption proceeds can be remitted to the originating account (NRE or FCNR) and may be repatriated.
+This kind of investments is referred to as repatriable investments.

 On the other hand, investments made in mutual funds secured through the money sourced from an NRO account cannot be repatriated.
 Such investments are called non-repatriable investments.